merzlab/QUICK-docs/docs/source/developer-guide.rst

 In the root QUICK-docs directory (from now on $QUICK_DOCS), you should find two directories called *docs* and *resources*.
 Inside the *docs* directory, a Makefile and
 *source* directory should exist.
 The latter contains all the documentation source and images that would go in.
 If you have large text files to be included, these should be saved in $QUICK_DOCS/resources inside an appropriate directory and linked properly.
+Setting the QUICK version appearing in the documentation is acheived by assigning a value to *QUICK_VERSION* variable in $QUICK_DOCS/docs/source/quick_docs_common.rst file.
+For a release version, we will have to set this to a proper string value (eg. QUICK-23.03).
-Once you have made changes, make sure to set the QUICK version (i.e. set *version* variable, semantic versioning must be used) in $QUICK_DOCS/docs/source/conf.py and compile the documentation using Make.
+Once you have made changes, also make sure to change the QUICK version (i.e. set *version* variable, semantic versioning must be used) in $QUICK_DOCS/docs/source/conf.py and compile the documentation using Make.
 In order to do so, you must have installed *sphinx* and *python* in your system.
 If the *sphix-build* executable is not accessible through your path variable, make sure to set the *SPHINXBUILD* variable in $QUICK_DOCS/docs/Makefile.
 Then from $QUICK_DOCS/docs folder, execute the following command.

 .. code-block:: none